 accepted in almost all United States jurisdictions that require employee

 certification.
-This course has been developed the most accurate, up to date
+This course has been developed using the most accurate, up to date

-information for all levels of employees on all aspects of food handling.
+information for all levels of employees on all aspects of safe food handling.

 Starting with basic math skills,

-moving into working with decimals, fractions, and multiplications, learning
+moving into working with decimals, fractions, and multiplications, learn

 to incorporate with our system of weights and measures and in the